To trade well is not to trade is a very famous Zen proverb (which I just made up).

 - Most of the time, nothing happens in the market.
 Things happen in quick bursts sporadically.
 Ideally, you should enter these bursts, ride the waves, and get out.

-This is part of an initiative by Sensibull — India’s First Options Trading Platform to make the retail investors in India profitable.
-You can read many more insights on trading psychology, discipline, better trading advice, bet sizing, risk management etc on Sensibull Manifesto.
+This is part of an initiative by Sensibull — India’s First Options Trading Platform to make retail investors in India profitable.
+You can read many more insights on trading psychology, discipline, better trading advice, bet sizing, risk management etc., below.